Education and Training

 HEE has commissioned seven leading universities to provide the MSc in Genomic Medicine, which is especially suitable for doctors, healthcare professionals and students with an interest in genetics and genomics.
 These universities work together in a formalised network and some of the modules, such as the one on bioinformatics, need to access the Genomics England dataset.

-Students completing the bioinformatics module at one of these university providers, either as part of the MSc in Genomic Medicine or for CPPD, are given access to the Genomics England Research Environment and a small subset of data from the 100,000 Genomes Project.
+Students completing the bioinformatics module at one of these university providers, either as part of the MSc in Genomic Medicine or for CPPD, can be given access to the Genomics England Research Environment and a small subset of data from the 100,000 Genomes Project.
 These data are for training purposes only; however, students can also join the Genomics England Clinical Interpretation Partnership (GeCIP) to carry out research if they have a supervisor who is already a member of GeCIP.
 Students can fill out an application to join GeCIP here.

 Genomics Research & Innovation Fellowship Scheme